A key goal of our school is to help build children of character.

 - A Virtue of the Week launched at our Monday Assemblies

-- Virtues Ceremonies are held in every class to reflect on and acknowledge core virtues
+- Virtues Ceremonies are held in every class to reflect on and acknowledge core virtues that we witness in one another

 - Using the Five Strategies to embed Virtues across all aspects of school life